drowrin/orpheus/content/posts/final-fantasy-retrospective/final-fantasy-iv.md

 being into stopping the evil empire.

 This redemption story is powerful and touching.
-It's much, much more interesting than the "you're the hero of light, go save the day" or "we're desparate, and your actions never actually make us any less desparate" of the previous games.
+It's much, much more interesting than the "you're the hero of light, go save the day" or "we're desperate, and your actions never actually make us any less desperate" of the previous games.

 The other characters also get a ton more time in the spotlight, and they're much more memorable.
 Like FFII, this game constantly swaps out who is in your party,